 Metal roofs let snow and rain run off efficiently.
-Metal roofs are sleek, hard surfaces and thus rain and snow (which is not really a consideration in Phoenix) can shed off with ease.
-If snow is a factor, as it can be in Northern Arizona such as Flagstaff, it would be good to know that shedding snow will not compromise the integrity of the roof and cause collapsing of the structure.
+Metal roofs are sleek, hard surfaces and thus rain and snow (which is not much of a consideration in Phoenix) can shed off with ease.
+If snow is a factor, as it can be in Northern Arizona, like Flagstaff, it's useful to know that shedding snow will not compromise the integrity of the roof and cause collapsing of the structure.

-Speaking of structure, metal roofs are lightweight, in comparison to most other roofing materials.
-Which also means that in terms of structural soundness you most likely will have nothing to worry about.
+Speaking of structure, metal roofs are lightweight in comparison to most other roofing materials, which also means that in terms of structural soundness, you most likely will have nothing to worry about.
 However, metal can dent.
 If a hail storm comes through Arizona, chances are your metal roof will experience denting.
-Also, metal roofs are susceptible to expansion and contraction due to Arizona temperature changes.
+Metal roofs are also susceptible to expansion and contraction due to Arizona temperature changes.